 28 Nov Mooer Chorus Pedal

 The Mooer Ensemble King Chorus pedal.
 As you can see it is very small and compact and needs an external power supply.
 The case feels solid as do the knobs and controls which are easy to read and use and the LED lights up when the footswitch is pressed.
 It delivers a pure analog chorus sound which has three adjustments – level, depth and rate.
-Overall this is a great little pedal that belies its size!

 The Mooer Ensemble King offers up some fabulous warm and lush chorus sounds from shimmering and subtle at the lower speeds through to outright bizarre and experimental at quicker speeds.
 There’s also a depth control to keep things in check at any speed setting.
 We have tried this with both an electro-acoustic and electric (semi and solid body) through a VOX AGA acoustic amp and an Egnater Rebel 30 valve combo and the Vox MV50 clean amp and it produces a lovely warm tone that adds subtlety and depth to your sound.